-According to Beyond Blue’s lead clinical advisor Grant Blashki, this is natural and understandable.
+According to Beyond Blue’s lead clinical advisor Dr Grant Blashki, feelings of uncertainty about having the vaccine are both natural and understandable.

 “There’s been so much widespread misinformation about the COVID-19 vaccine that it can be tricky for people to try and make sense of it all.
 This confusion can make some people feel very anxious.”

 He offers this advice as to how you might manage these doubts and alleviate vaccine-related worry.

 “The first thing I’d encourage people to do if they’re feeling concerned about taking the vaccine, is to only source information about the vaccine and rollout program from credible sources,” advises Blashki.

 As well as making sure you’re well informed, Blashki also recommends keeping things in perspective.

 “It’s normal to experience feelings of anxiety in times of uncertainty but try to remember that in terms of the COVID-19 vaccine the benefits far outweigh the risks,” says Blashki.

 “We’re always taking risks in life and having to weigh things up.
 Getting in our car every day, that’s a risk but we’re prepared to take it so that we can get around with ease.”

 In addition to trying to take a well-rounded view on things, it may help to keep in mind that public health authorities around the world are continuing to carefully monitor how people are responding to the range of vaccines that are already in use, and that Australia has benefited from these and many other scientific insights.